sara-nl/sne-es-db/slides/sne_databases_h1.md

 ---

-# Database design: E/R modelling
+# Database design: ER modelling

 Entity/relationship modelling: an approach to semantic modelling originally defined by P. Chen[^2]

-Three fundamental components for an E/R model of a database:
+Three fundamental components for an ER model of a database:
 1. __Entities__: items in the real world capable of unique existence
 2. __Attributes__: things describing an entity.
 Includes a key attribute: that part of an entity which gives it a unique identity
 3. __Relationships__: a relationship represents the interaction between entities.
 Each relationship has a cardinality indicating the number of entities

 ---

-# Database design: E/R modelling - Entities
+# Database design: ER modelling - Entities

 ^Not always obvious if something should be modelled as an entity or attribute.
 For example a weak entity: a registration for a course depends on a course and a student.
 For example of a subtype: rekening: spaar, betaal (deposit, current)